President

 Laura Keene

 Laura Keene is owner and principal of Keene Insights where she provides evaluation training and support to nonprofits, foundations, and other community-based organizations.
 She helps her clients harness the power of data and have a greater impact on the communities they serve.
-Laura almost 20 years of experience designing and implementing high-quality evaluations and building organizational capacity around evaluation.
+Laura has 20 years of experience designing and implementing high-quality evaluations and building organizational capacity around evaluation.
 She’s worked in a variety of contexts including public health, healthcare, social services and education in local, national and international settings.
 She has an undergraduate degree in Psychology from UC Berkeley and a Master of Public Health (M.P.H.) from Columbia University.

 Advocacy Chair